sippohippo/ot-harjoitustyo/dokumentaatio/testing.md

 ## System testing

-The program has been manually tested on both macOS (ver 13.3.1 (22E261)) and Linux (Cubbli-Linux).
+The program has been manually tested on both macOS (ver 13.3.1 22E261) and Linux (Cubbli-Linux).
 Testing was done both by using the releases as well as by cloning the most recent version of the repository.

+In the manual tests all major features were tested that they work as intended and most common attempts to type something wrong will not crash the program or cause bugs.
+This includes checking that the UI works as intended on both macOS and Linux terminals.
+Note that this application has not been tested in a Windows operating system and may not function even when e.g. using Windows Subsystem for Linux (WSL).

 ## Coverage

 ## Known bugs

+- Running the tests reinitializes the database.
+This means any data saved in it will be lost.
+Thus the intended end user of this program should not be running the tests after starting to use the program to record exercises.

+- There is no strict enforcing of types in the database.
+When editing exercises it is possible to input weird values into some of the variables.
+However, when adding new exercises it is not possible to input wrong values.